Skip to main content

 Following its March 2026 charter conversion to a Federal Multiple Common Bond charter, Citadel membership is open to anyone who lives, works, worships, or studies in Pennsylvania, Delaware, New Jersey, New York, Maryland, Ohio, or West Virginia.
 Members can also qualify through select employee groups, association partnerships, or by living in specified Underserved Areas.
 Relatives of eligible individuals also qualify.
 A $5 savings account is required to join.

 The required documents depend on the account balance.
-For accounts under $10,000, bring the original death certificate and a copy of the paid funeral bill.
-For accounts over $10,000, bring the original death certificate and the original Short Certificate or Letters of Administration.
+For accounts under $20,000, bring the original death certificate and a copy of the paid funeral bill.
+For accounts over $20,000, bring the original death certificate and the original Short Certificate or Letters of Administration from the county Register of Wills office.
 For estate accounts, you also need an EIN from the IRS.
-Report the death at a branch or through VideoConnect.
+Report the death by submitting the Contact Request Form at https://www.citadelbanking.com/member-services/death-of-a-family-member, at a branch, or through VideoConnect; a Survivor Support Specialist provides follow-up within 24-48 business hours.

 Checks payable to the decedent may be deposited up to ten days after the date of death.
 If a check is received after 10 days, it must be deposited to an estate account opened in the name of the decedent's estate.